Please note: I am only offering phone and video chat sessions during the pandemic.

 During the home visit, I will help you make a plan for creating a safe play space for your baby.
 I has helped many families design a Yes Space in their home that is both fun and functional, safe and beautiful.
 I specialize in helping families work with small spaces, as is so often necessary in this urban environment.

-Please note: Due to the directive to Shelter at Home to prevent the spread of COVID-19, I am not offering in-person consulting at this time.
+Please note: I am only offering phone and video chat sessions during the pandemic.
 However, I can still help you plan a developmentally appropriate play space via video chat.
-A safe play space is even MORE important when you are quarantined at home!
+A safe play space is even MORE important when you are spending so much time at home!